 Start your New Year’s celebrations early by getting tickets to the TransPerfect Music City Bowl held at Nissan Stadium in Nashville.
 Extend your stay for a full weekend or longer, experiencing everything Nashville has to offer.
-And, remember: for the love of Tennessee, travel safe.

 With 125 newly-updated guest rooms, including 17 deluxe suites, the Union Station Hotel is a beautiful boutique hotel, boasting 19th-century history as it was once a railroad station.
 Beautiful 65-foot vaulted ceilings and 100-year-old, Tiffany-styled stained glass meet you in the lobby along with the new bar and restaurant.
 Whisk your bags to your room to enjoy the large windows, sitting area, unique design elements and more.